BoundlessFate/ChessEngine/hw/hw4/README.txt

 Load inventory file:

-Rental event:
+	O(i^2)
+	Loops through each line in the inventory file, and places it in the correct order by id Rental event:
+	O(i+c)

-Return event - no pending customer(s):
+	Finds the item from the id, and rents the item for the customer that was parsed to find Return event - no pending customer(s):
+	O(2c+i)

-Return event - with pending customer(s):
+	Finds the customer from the id, finds the item the same way, and returns the tool Return event - with pending customer(s):

-Entire program:
+	O(c+i+2cpr)
+	Finds the customer from the id, finds the item the same way, returns the tool, and rents tools for those in pending Entire program:
+	O(i^2+ei+eic+ec+ei+2ecpr+4ic^2+ic)
+	Loads inventory file, rents and returns for all cases necessary, and prints to the inventory and customer files

 MISC.
 COMMENTS TO GRADER:
 (optional, please be concise!)
+Took a while to finish, coded a rats nest, but eventually cleaned it up a bit